 Ms Cherry Zhang holds a Bachelor Degree in Musicology from China and Master Degree in Piano Performance from University of Western Ontario, studying under the tutelage of Professor John Paul Bracey.
 She has participated and won many awards in national and international piano competitions and music festivals.Cherry enjoys working with students of all ages from beginners to senior citizens, and she is bilingual in both English and Chinese Mandarin.Her goals in teaching is to develop in students, a comprehensive understanding of music making, building on enjoyment, productive practicing, and creativity, always motivating them to realize their full potential and reach new height.

 Ms. Ariel Zhu holds both a Master of Music and a Postgraduate Diploma in Performance from The Royal Scottish Academy of Music and Drama, as well as a Bachelor of Music from the University of Glasgow.
 Ariel has taught piano extensively in China, Scotland, and Canada.
 Her excellent interpersonal skills, classroom tact and diplomacy established her as a friendly and loving teacher full of motivation and encouragement.
 Her careful and thorough piano lesson planning and preparation also reflect on her demands on her students’ performances.
 Ariel maintains a very busy piano studio at home and at Euromusic.

 NOTE: The information provided above is strictly for reference only to those who have an interest in pursuing musical training at Euromusic Centre and is not to be used at any time for commercial, advertising and marketing purposes.
-Should you require additional information about the qualifications and experience of our teacher staff, you may contact us at 905-475-3876 or visit us at 2651 John Street Unit #8, Markham during our office hours and we will be more than happy to assist you.
+Should you require additional information about the qualifications and experience of our instructors, you may contact us at 905-475-3876 or visit us at 2651 John Street Unit #8, Markham during our office hours and we will be more than happy to assist you.